-- The dialogue initial situation which identifies the initial conditions that give rise to the dialogue. - The dialogue overall goal, shared by all participants, which defines the characteristics of a successful dialogue outcome. - The individual goals of the participants which help to determine the reasons for particular move choices by the participant which should lead towards the main goal, while at the same time respecting their own best interests.
+- The dialogue initial situation, which identifies the initial conditions that give rise to the dialogue. - The overall collective goal, shared by all participants, which defines the characteristics of a successful dialogue outcome. - The individual goals of the participants, which help to determine the reasons for particular move choices by the participants, which should lead towards the main goal, while at the same time respecting their own best interests.

-In this paper we will identify the initial situation and goals appropriate to Oral hearings of the US Supreme Court, which will help to drive our analysis of the dialogues.
+In section 2.1 we will identify the initial situation and goals appropriate to Oral Hearings of the US Supreme Court, which will help to drive our analysis of the dialogues.